pgbouncer/pgbouncer/doc/config.md

 Default: `SELECT usename, passwd FROM pg_shadow WHERE usename=$1`

+### auth_dbname

+Name of the database in the `[databases]` section to be used for authentication purposes.
+This option can be either global or overridden in the connection parameters string of a given database (including the automated fallback database `*`).

+When defined, the authentication query will be run on this database via the specified `auth_user` option.

+Default: not set

 ### auth_user

 If `auth_user` is set, then any user not specified in `auth_file` will be